Mercedes GLC review

 For UK buyers, the Mercedes GLC has been a long time coming.
 Its predecessor, the GLK, was never available in right-hand drive – forcing premium mid-size SUV buyers to shun Mercedes and look towards the BMW X3 and Audi’s hugely popular Q5 instead.

+The standard five-door GLC SUV is expected to see a similar range of petrol and hybrid engines as the C-Class saloon, but for the time being the lineup is diesel-only.
 That means a choice of GLC 220d and GLC 250d, both of which use the 2.1-litre diesel engine from the Mercedes C-Class saloon.
 With 168bhp and 201bhp respectively, neither will set the pulse racing – but both offer impressive refinement and best-in-class fuel economy of up to 56.5mpg.
 A nine-speed automatic gearbox is standard across all UK models.

 Specs are extensive and a little confusing, with basic SE, Sport and AMG Line cars also available with SE Executive, Premium or Premium Plus packages.
 All cars get an automatic tailgate, reversing camera, privacy glass, DAB and keyless go.
 As with other Mercs, the Sport and AMG Line cars get bigger wheels, more aggressive styling and bespoke interior options, as well as park assist, sat-nav and heated front seats.